GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Additional HTML files {: #html-files}

 An extension can also have other HTML files that are not declared in the manifest.
-All extension HTML files can access the [Chrome APIs][section-apis] and can use script tags include Javascript files, but cannot declare inline JavaScript.
+All extension HTML files can access the [Chrome APIs][section-apis] and can use script tags including Javascript files, but cannot declare inline JavaScript.

 You can open these pages using the web api [window.open()][mdn-window-open], the Chrome APIs [windows.create()][api-window-create], or [tabs.create()][api-create-tab].